oracle/graal/truffle/docs/Options.md

 These are internal options for debugging language implementations and tools.

 <!-- BEGIN: internal-engine-options -->
+- `--engine.AssertProbes=true|false` : Asserts that enter and return are always called in pairs on ProbeNode, verifies correct behavior of wrapper nodes.
+Java asserts need to be turned on for this option to have an effect. (default: false)
 - `--engine.DisableCodeSharing` : Option to force disable code sharing for this engine, even if the context was created with an explicit engine.
 This option is intended for testing purposes only.
 - `--engine.ForceCodeSharing` : Option to force enable code sharing for this engine, even if the context was created with a bound engine.
 This option is intended for testing purposes only.
 - `--engine.InstrumentExceptionsAreThrown=true|false` : Propagates exceptions thrown by instruments. (default: true)